 He’s also less of an “angry potato” now.
 He is reliably sitting up, by which I mean that if you put him in a sitting position, he will usually stay there for a while.
+He’s also reaching out and grabbing things, albeit with zero finesse (just like his mother!).
 This means that he can sit and play with his toys and, while he hasn’t started crawling or anything yet, he’s started taking more of an interest in the world around him.
 He’s a lot more independent than I expected and will quite happily sit and play for a while, even if he does sometimes suddenly fall over for no apparent reason or occasionally kick the fuck off because his mum had the audacity to leave the room to go and make a cup of tea! 🤦

 The Big Bath